sensu/sensu-docs-legacy/source/docs/0.22/sensu-on-mac-os-x.md

    ~~~

 2. This XML configuration file allows you to set Sensu client [CLI
-   arguments][cli-args].
+   arguments][10].
 The following example configuration file sets the Sensu
    client primary configuration file path to `/etc/sensu/config.json`, the Sensu
    configuration directory to `/etc/sensu/conf.d`, and the log file path to
    `/etc/sensu/sensu-client.log`.